For CEOs, VP International Growth, and Global Sales Leaders in SaaS, Cybersecurity, and AI

 What Celonis and Box illustrate

 These are not identical cases, and we are not claiming a direct causal line from leadership pedigree to revenue.
-The cleaner point is narrower: in Japan, senior local representation often acts as a market signal in its own right, especially when the category still needs explanation.
+The cleaner point is narrower: in Japan, senior local representation often acts as a market signal in its own right, showing the market that the company is serious and prepared to invest properly.
+In effect, these examples show how - with the right leadership hire and investment plan - Japan market entry can essentially leapfrog the 0-1 phase and get straight into 1-10.
+With no guarantees, but so long as the technology itself has strengths, it is almost a case of "build it and they will come".

 The broader lesson: if the market still needs to be reassured, a leader with visible 1-10 pedigree can become part of the go-to-market architecture, not just the org chart.